RedHopper/roaring_dungeon/README.md

 **flex_shader class** has been created with the purpose of automating GLSL shader compilation routines and accessing GLSL unifroms.

 **npc_handle class** has been designed for creating NPCs, player and other game objects and defining interactions between each other.
-Child function *draw* controlls all NPC behaviours, and also creates *render_object* and pushes it to the render vector (whch is then passed to the *render_handle* function, where it's sorted and eventually rendered).
+Child function *draw* controlls all NPCs behaviour, and also creates *render_object* and pushes it to the render vector (whch is then passed to the *render_handle* function, where it's sorted and eventually rendered).

 Only single VAO (Vertex Array Object) is used for all game's graphics.